 Details from player’s mouths

 Players usually dread the physical, or as Vox calls it, the “underwear Olympics.”
 One player reported that only the lucky prospects endured a three- or four-hour physical.
 The others were poked and prodded even longer.
 Every franchise sets its standards for players who pass or fail.
 While the combine is grueling, nearly all players pass their physicals.
 It’s another way for teams to hedge their bets.

-One of the most recent NFL prospects, former Alabama-turned-Dolphins quarterback Tua Tagovailoa, reportedly failed his physical with two teams before landing in Miami.
+For instance, Miami Dolphins quarterback Tua Tagovailoa reportedly failed his physical with two teams during the NFL Draft process a few years ago.
 A former NFL exec claimed he had other injuries besides his well-known hip injury.
 It caused those teams to be skeptical of his long-term performance.